Mortgage Q&A: “What is a conventional mortgage loan?”

 FHA loans allow for down payments as low as 3.5 percent, but mortgage insurance is also required, even if the LTV is below 80%.
 The FHA surged in popularity after the mortgage crisis all but wiped out subprime lending thanks to its low down payment and lenient credit score requirements.

 In fact, many suggest that FHA lending essentially replaced subprime lending, though during the boom, it was quite the opposite.
-Nobody was interested in government loans because private lenders had the most attractive (yet risky) loan programs.
+Nobody was interested in government loans because private, conventional lenders had the most attractive (yet risky) loan programs.

 Another common and widely used government loan is the VA loan, which is backed by the Department of Veteran Affairs.
 As the name implies, it is reserved for military and their families, unlike the FHA, which any individual can use.